Bovine spongiform encephalopathy: Effect on the US beef industry

 Japan was the top importer of US beef, buying $1.7 billion worth in 2003.
 After the discovery of the first case of BSE in the US on 23 December 2003, Japan halted US beef imports.
 In December 2005, Japan once again allowed imports of US beef, but reinstated its ban in January 2006 after a violation of the US-Japan beef import agreement: a vertebral column, which should have been removed prior to shipment, was included in a shipment of veal.

 Tokyo yielded to US pressure to resume imports, ignoring consumer worries about the safety of US beef, said Japanese consumer groups.
 Michiko Kamiyama from Food Safety Citizen Watch and Yoko Tomiyama from Consumers Union of Japan said about this: "The government has put priority on the political schedule between the two countries, not on food safety or human health."

 Sixty-five nations implemented full or partial restrictions on importing US beef products because of concerns that US testing lacked sufficient rigor.
-As a result, exports of US beef declined from 1,300,000 tonnes (t) in 2003, (before the first mad cow was detected in the US) to 322,000 t in 2004.
+As a result, exports of US beef declined from 1,300,000 tonnes (t) in 2003 (before the first mad cow was detected in the US) to 322,000 t in 2004.
 This has increased since then to 771,000 t in 2007 and to 1,300,000 t by 2017.

-On 31 December 2006, Hematech Inc, a biotechnology company based in Sioux Falls, South Dakota, announced it had used genetic engineering and cloning technology to produce cattle that lacked a necessary gene for prion production – thus theoretically making them immune to BSE.
+On 31 December 2006, Hematech Inc, a biotechnology company based in Sioux Falls, South Dakota, announced it had used genetic engineering and cloning technology to produce cattle that lacked the PrPC form of the major prion protein (PrP) necessary gene for prion production – thus theoretically making them immune to BSE.

 In April 2012, some South Korean retailers ceased importing beef from the United States after a case of BSE was reported.
 Indonesia also suspended imports of beef from the US after a dairy cow with mad cow disease was discovered in California.